FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 Chemical Name: Complex silicate of sodium and aluminum with sulphur

 Properties: Ultramarine is the standard warm blue, a brilliant blue pigment with the most purple and least green in its undertone.
 It has a moderate to high tinting strength and beautiful transparency.
 Synthetic Ultramarine is not as vivid a blue as natural Ultramarine.
 Ultramarine dries slowly in oil and tends to produce clean, though granular, washes in watercolour.
 French Ultramarine mixes well with Alizarin colours in oil and watercolour to create a range of purples and violets.
-It can dull when mixed with white in acrylic form but mixes well with other colours.
+It can be dull when mixed with white in acrylic form, but it mixes well with other colours.
 The shade varies based on the manufacturer.
 Considered a great colour for glazes, it is not suitable for frescoing.

 Permanence: Ultramarine has excellent permanence, although synthetic Ultramarine is not as permanent as natural Ultramarine.
-It may discolour if exposed to acid because of its sulfuric content.
+Because of its sulfuric content, it may discolour if exposed to acid.

 Toxicity: Ultramarine has no significant hazards.